TeaCup-o7/TKBankBot/README.md

 The bot will: Scrape http://users.nexustk.com/userfiles/YOURUSERNAMEHERE.html every hour.
 ***The user pages update once an hour.
 The bot will: Wait 15 seconds between each scrape and 3 seconds between sending messages in a channel.
 *** The bot can handle these operations a lot faster than 15 and 3 seconds.
-The delay is to not Discord API and webserver with lots of requests.
+The delay is to not spam Discord API and TK webserver with lots of requests.
 Additionally, if the bot runs into a connection issue while scraping a page, it will wait 10 seconds before trying again until it is successful.
+These retry attempts will last forever until it is successful.